What is Domestic Abuse?

 Extra security for your home

-The Lily Walker Centre, Dundee Women’s Aid and Police Scotland, Tayside Division, Domestic Abuse Officer can help you to arrange extra security measures for your home.
+The Homeless services Unit, Dundee Women’s Aid and Police Scotland, Tayside Division, Domestic Abuse Officer can help you to arrange extra security measures for your home.
 This can be done if the abuser does not live with you to help keep them away and make sure that you feel safe.

 Help from other agencies

-As well as the Lily Walker Centre and Dundee Women’s Aid there are several local agencies that can give you help and support so you can plan for a safe future.
+As well as the Homeless Services Unit and Dundee Women’s Aid there are several local agencies that can give you help and support so you can plan for a safe future.
 You will find contact details for these agencies below.

 It doesn’t matter how many times you contact these agencies they will always be happy to help you.
 Whether you have children or not they will still offer help and support.